NCERT Exemplar Class 12 Physics Solutions Chapter 12 Atoms

 \end{aligned}$

-This is the radius of orbit of electron in the ground state of hydrogen atom.
-Again using Bhor's second postulate, the speed of electron
+This is the radius of the orbit of the electron in the ground state of the hydrogen atom.
+Again, using Bhor's second postulate, the speed of the electron

 $v_n=\frac{n h}{m r_n}=n h\left(\frac{m x R_0^6}{n^2 h^2}\right)^{\frac{1}{1-\delta}}$